 post-transcriptional regulation.
 They are fine tuners of gene expression and more than 90% of the genes in mammals are submitted to their control, participating in almost every cellular function.
-Moreover, their deregulation is frequently associated with disease development.1 transcription factors or other regulatory proteins.
+Moreover, their deregulation is frequently associated with disease development.

+More than 2000 miRNAs have been described in the human genome, a number comparable to the known number of transcription factors or other regulatory proteins.
 Moreover miRNAs show very specific expression patterns among tissues and cell types.